Dino (marque): Dino 156 F2

 The first race car to ever bear the Dino marque badge was the 1957 Dino 156 F2 single seater intended for the Formula 2 series.
-Powered by an all-new, front-mounted, 65° Dino V6 co-designed by Vittorio Jano and named in memory of Enzo Ferrari's late son, Alfredo "Dino" Ferrari.
+It was powered by an all-new, front-mounted, 65° Dino V6 co-designed by Vittorio Jano and named in memory of Enzo Ferrari's late son, Alfredo "Dino" Ferrari.

 The new V6 engine, first built and tested in 1956, had to adhere to 1.5 litre, Formula 2 regulations.

-Total capacity was 1489.35 cc (bore of 70 mm and stroke pf 64.5 mm) and power output was 180 PS at 9000 rpm with a 10:1 compression ratio.
+Total capacity was 1489.35 cc (bore of 70 mm and stroke of 64.5 mm) and power output was 180 PS at 9000 rpm with a 10:1 compression ratio.
 The fuel system consisted of three Weber 38DCN carburettors and used regular fuel.
 The valvetrain was of a twin overhead camshafts per bank type with two valves per cylinder and single spark plugs.

 As per the naming convention, the 1.5-litre, 6-cylinder car was named 156 and made its debut at the Naples Grand Prix in 1957.
-The chassis was made of steel tubes with independent front suspension, a de Dion rear axle along with Houdaille shock absorbers.
+The chassis was made of steel tubes with independent front suspension, a de Dion rear axle, and Houdaille shock absorbers.
 Only one example was produced: s/n 0011.
-Its drivers included Luigi Musso, Maurice Trintignant and Peter Collins.
+Its drivers included Luigi Musso, Maurice Trintignant, and Peter Collins.

-Luigi Musso managed to score third place at the time of its debut at the Naples GP and Maurice Trintignant won the Coupe de Vitesse.
-After two second places at the Modena GP (in both heats) by Musso.
+Musso managed to score third place at the time of its debut at the Naples GP and Maurice Trintignant won the Coupe de Vitesse.
+Musso later took two second-place finishes at the Modena GP (in both heats).